-Any large cracks (wider than the width of a £1 coin) will be filled and repainted by the building contractor, after the 12 months builder liability has been completed.
+Any large cracks (wider than 3mm) will be filled and repainted by the building contractor when the 12 months builder liability has been completed.

 Efflorescence

 Another consequence of drying out may be the appearance of a white, chalky deposit on the inside or outside of walls - this is called 'efflorescence'.